DenisSalem/VenC/doc/EN.md

 Another approach is to look at how are constructed other themes.
 These ones will be added gradually on the github repository of VenC.

-You can also help yourself with the [tips](#tips) part in which are described various techniques to realise really specific page layouts and for which the usage may be a little bit obscure of VenC's patterns will be illustrated.
+You can also help yourself with the [Tutorial](https://framagit.org/denissalem/VenC/blob/master/doc/howtoEN.md) part in which are described various techniques to realise really specific page layouts and for which the usage may be a little bit obscure of VenC's patterns will be illustrated.

 ## Pattern Processor